-It is desirable to have a CDK cluster that is resilient to failure and highly available.
-For clusters operating in public cloud environments the options and the methodology are usually straightforward - cloud providers have HA solutions which will work well in these environments, and these should be used for CDK.
+It is desirable to have a Charmed Kubernetes cluster that is resilient to failure and highly available.
+For clusters operating in public cloud environments the options and the methodology are usually straightforward - cloud providers have HA solutions which will work well in these environments, and these should be used for Charmed Kubernetes.

 For 'on-premises' or private cloud deployments, there are a number of options.
 This documentation will present the strategies and methodology for software solutions only - if you have a hardware load-balancer, that would obviously be a better option.

-We start with the two basic components of a CDK cluster:
+We start with the two basic components of a Charmed Kubernetes cluster:

 - your control plane, the

 An initial plan to make the control plane more resilient might be to simply add more

 juju add-unit kubernetes-master: